 Having to move from place to place because your visa has expired is a hassle.
 So read this guide to the best long term tourist visas for digital nomads in 2020.
-Whether you’re planning to become location independent or already on the road, it will help you out.
+This blog post has been updated with accurate information relating to Covid-19.

 When you’re location independent and travelling while working, your life revolves around visas.
 Most digital nomads move around on tourist visas, working from their laptops on businesses which are legally based in their country of origin.